glamstack/gitlab-sdk/CONTRIBUTING.md

 ## Feature Requests and Ideas

-> **Disclaimer:** This is not an official package maintained by the GitLab product and development teams.
-This is an internal tool that we use in the GitLab IT department that we have open sourced as part of our company values.
->
-> Please use at your own risk and create merge requests for any bugs that you encounter.
+> **Disclaimer:** This is not an official package maintained by any company.
+Please use at your own risk and create merge requests for any bugs that you encounter.

-We do not maintain a roadmap of community feature requests, however we invite you to contribute and we will gladly review your merge requests.
+We do not maintain a roadmap of feature requests, however we invite you to contribute and we will gladly review your merge requests.

-For GitLab team members, please create an issue in [gitlab-it/gitlab-sdk](https://gitlab.com/gitlab-it/gitlab-sdk/-/issues) (public) or [gitlab-com/it/dev/issue-tracker](https://gitlab.com/gitlab-com/it/dev/issue-tracker) (confidential).

 ## Code Contributions